How to add custom fields to your WooCommerce customers

 How to add custom fields to the WooCommerce customer registration form

-There are a few different ways that you can add custom fields to your WooCommerce customer data and customer profile.
+There are a few different ways that you can add custom fields toyour WooCommerce customer data and customer profile.
+You can assign custom input fields to specific products using conditional rules, ensuring that these fields appear only on selected items for targeted functionality.
 Some custom fields might be added by a dedicated WooCommerce custom field plugin, and some might be added by the WooCommerce theme.
 You can also add custom fields to WooCommerce customer data without plugin by adding some custom code to your WordPress website.

 How do I add a custom field in WooCommerce checkout without plugin